 Consider failure strategies(see ISO/IEC 24772-1 clause 7.xx Failure strategies…) and consider adding Ada code with Ada exception handlers at the top level of all tasks and the main subprogram.

-Note: Since exception declarations are external to SPARK, consider wrapping the main subprogram with another subprogram that exclusively calls the main SPARK subprogram and handles and exception minimizes the amount of non-SPARK code.
-Similarly, for tasks, consider placing the task code in a subprogram that never exits and making the task body contain only the call to that subprogram and the exception handlers minimizes the amount of non-SPARK code.

 Document any exceptions that may be raised by any Ada units being used as library routines.

 6.51 Pre-processor directives [NMP]